Marc Korman: Environment

 During the 2020 legislative session, Korman introduced legislation that would strengthen the state's plan to make 50 percent of its bus fleet zero-emission by 2030, instead requiring that more than 50 percent of Maryland's fleet be zero-emission by 2030.
 The bill passed the House of Delegates by a vote of 112-22.

 Healthcare

 During the 2020 legislative session, Korman introduced legislation that would allow 16- and 17-year-olds to consent to receive vaccines without parental permission.

+Redistricting

+During the 2026 legislative session, Korman supported the congressional redistricting map proposed by the Governor's Redistricting Advisory Commission, which would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, defending how the 1st district was drawn in the proposed map by citing several past congressional maps where the 1st district extended over the Chesapeake Bay.

 Taxes

 During the 2020 legislative session, Korman introduced legislation that would apply the state's sales tax to digital services.
 The bill passed, but was vetoed by Governor Hogan on May 7, 2020.
 The Maryland General Assembly voted to override the gubernatorial veto on February 12, 2021.